mirko-pagliai/me-tools/README.md

 MeTools is a CakePHP plugin to improve applications development.
 It provides some useful tools, such as components, helpers and javascript libraries.

+## Versioning
+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, MeTools will be maintained under the [Semantic Versioning guidelines](http://semver.org).

 ## Installation
 Extract MeTools in `app/Plugin` and load it in `app/Config/bootstrap.php`: